 If this causal model of experience were to be true, whether or not the soul is eternally in matter would be a scientific question in the sense that eternity as time would be unverifiable although eternity as history would be a valid theoretical and empirical construct.
 The temporal claim can never be theoretically or empirically asserted.
 However, the historical claim can be both theoretically and empirically asserted.
 For instance, we all infer that we had a childhood although we remember nothing about it; there are even periods of time when we draw a blank although we have vivid memories of times before and after that period.
 In these cases, history has been destroyed, although the events did previously occur in time.
 The past that does not exist in the present as history cannot have a causal effect on the present or the future.
 Therefore, if one has become completely free of past influences, he or she is also free of the laws of nature.
 This freedom is not a violation of nature’s laws.
 It is just that the laws depend on the material history to produce an effect, and that material history no longer exists.

 The Argument from Authority

 Some critics will now argue that the eternity of the fall down is based on statements from authorities—scriptures, teachers, advanced spiritualists, etc. I will not dive into this claim as refuting it would require quoting from these sources.
 I will, however, make a simple point: all knowledge gained from authority also has to be verified—theoretically and empirically.
 If we simply accept authority without verifying that claim, it becomes dogmatic.
-In an earlier post, I justified the knowledge from authority as the only real way of knowing the truth.
+In a separate article, I justified the knowledge from authority as the only real way of knowing the truth.
 However, I also noted that the knowledge from authority concerns the discovery of truth and not its verification.
 If knowledge has to be discovered rationally or empirically, then knowledge can never be complete.
 However, if we substitute that discovery with authority, the true knowledge can easily be verified or denied.